 This is the Best Easy Fried Recipe Ever!

-I LOVE an easy skillet dinner idea, and this fried rice recipe fits the bill.
+I LOVE an easy dinner idea, and this fried rice recipe fits the bill.
 Fried Rice is a huge favorite with my kids, and gives me the chance to sneak in veggies and protein to make sure they’re getting a well rounded meal.
 This recipe is really all about making it your own, which I love, and I great way to use up leftovers!
 Honestly you can throw just about any type of protein and vegetables in to make it perfect for picky eaters.
-Or make this fried rice as a side dish with your favorite chicken recipe!
+Or make this as a side dish with your favorite chicken recipe!
 Either way, it’s a great skillet recipe to make on busy nights.

 How to Make EASY Fried Rice